aspose-diagram/Aspose.Diagram-Documentation/italian/pythonjava/developer-guide/working-with-diagrams/merge-combine-diagram/_index.it.md

 ---
 ## **Possibili scenari di utilizzo**

- Aspose.Diagram per Python tramite Java consente di unire due file visio in uno.
+Aspose.Diagram for Python via Java allows you to combine two visio files to one.
-Aspose.Diagram per Python tramite Java API ha la classe Diagram che rappresenta un disegno Visio.
+Aspose.Diagram for Python via Java API has the Diagram class that represents a Visio drawing.
 Usando il metodo**Combina** nella classe Diagram per combinare i diagrammi.

 ## **Codice di esempio**